 What you'll do:Much of our training is on the job, working shoulder to shoulder with partners and associates.
 This is supplemented by our compulsory trainee training programme, designed to equip you with the skills required to succeed as a junior lawyer.

 Perks: Offices in the Gherkin; discretionary bonus; free breakfast; gym membership subsidy; life insurance; private healthcare; cycle to work scheme; dental plan; travel insurance.

-Sponsorship:All trainees are required to undertake their GDL and/or LPC at the University of Law.
-Full sponsorship and maintenance grant of £8,000 provided for both courses.
+Sponsorship:All trainees are required to take their GDL (if applicable) and their LPC at the University of Law.
+Full sponsorship and maintenance grant of £10,000 is provided for both courses.

 Facts and figures